 Whilst not exactly charming, it was nevertheless fascinating to observe Chinese beach culture in action.
 The first thing I noticed was that nobody was sunbathing.
 There were people building sandcastles and burying each other, dipping their ankles in the water and collecting shells.
 Most Chinese people can’t swim, so those who did venture into the water were armed with comically large inflatable armbands or giant rubber rings.
 And while we in the west usually consider a good tan as the holy grail of a week on the beach, the Chinese invariably want to be whiter.
 It was amusing to see so many people fully dressed, doused in whitening cream and hiding under their umbrellas.

 Moving tentatively through the melee, we had a giggle at the general standard of beachwear.
-A lot of men, from teens to elderly folk, pranced around in the skimpiest of skin-tight Lycra shorts; an absurd look that made them all look a bit camp.
-For the women meanwhile there wasn’t a bikini in sight, those who weren’t fully clothed opting for a t-shirt and shorts combo.
+A lot of men, from teens to elderly folk, pranced around in the skimpiest of skin-tight Lycra shorts, a look that only succeeded in making them all look a bit camp.
+For the women meanwhile there wasn’t a bikini in sight, with those who weren’t fully clothed opting for a t-shirt and shorts combo.
 Further along we stumbled upon Qingdao’s answer to Muscle Beach, a community of ripped men playing volleyball, doing press-ups and swinging back and forth along rows of purple monkey bars.
 They took themselves very seriously.

-With our stomachs rumbling, it was definitely time to check out the nearby market streets and sample some local chow.
-Putting our feet up at a low-key barbecue joint on Hunan Lu, the bony old guy manning the barbecue station treated us to a multitude of tasty meat sticks and grilled flatbread, with chicken, pork and eventually Octopus finding its way onto our plates!
+With our stomachs rumbling it was definitely time to check out the nearby market streets and sample some local chow.
+Putting our feet up at a low-key barbecue joint on Hunan Lu, the bony old guy manning the grill treated us to a multitude of tasty meat sticks and grilled flatbread, with chicken, pork and eventually Octopus finding its way onto our plates!
+It was all excellent.

 S and I hadn’t really had a night out since our arrival in China.
-And having washed down our dinner with a round of icy beers, it felt like the time was right for some Chinese-style bar- hopping.
-Our first stop was the boisterous New York Bar, situated on the ground floor of a featureless business hotel in Hong Kong Lu.
+So having washed down our dinner with a round of icy beers, it felt like the time was right for some Chinese style bar hopping.
+Our first stop was the boisterous New York Bar, situated on the ground floor of a featureless business hotel on Hong Kong Lu.
 Packed with middle class businessmen and suspiciously available women, we ordered a round of beers and turned our attention to the venue’s eccentric live act.
 They were a Filipino pop-rock band dressed in uniform black, the female singer belting out a selection of classic hit singles interspersed with the occasional Toni Braxton and Celine Dion dirge.
 For some reason the lead guitarist wore a massive mask of Elmo from Sesame Street.